 Jai Jawan Kisan Training Programme is sponsored by Directorate General of Resettlement, Ministry of Defence, Gol, for a period of four months at MANAGE, Hyderabad.
-In the year 2023-24 first batch was started at MANAGE, Hyderabad and about 70 Defence personnel from tri-sector i.e., from Army, Navy and Airforce from all over India, enrol to JJK training program.
+In the year 2023-24 first batch was started at MANAGE, Hyderabad and

-In this context, the present paper tries to understand how opinion of Defence personnel joining JJK training can influence their aspiration (long term) and intention (short term) to engage in farming as occupation post retirement.
+In this context, the present paper tries to understand how opinion of Defence personnel joining JJK training can influence their aspiration (long term) and intention (short term) to engage in farming as occupation post retirement as opinion means view and judgment formed about something so how the opinion after enrolling for the program can help in changing the view towards agriculture and helps in early adoption and its impacts thier intention (short term) and Aspiration (long term motivation).